nkilchenmann/udacity_project_01/starter/cloudstorage/README.md

 3. Write tests for credential creation, viewing, editing, and deletion.
- - Write a test that creates a set of credentials, verifies that they are displayed, and verifies that the displayed password is encrypted.
+ - Write a test that creates a set of credentials, verifies that they are displayed, and verifies that the displayed decryptedPassword is encrypted.
- - Write a test that views an existing set of credentials, verifies that the viewable password is unencrypted, edits the credentials, and verifies that the changes are displayed.
+ - Write a test that views an existing set of credentials, verifies that the viewable decryptedPassword is unencrypted, edits the credentials, and verifies that the changes are displayed.
  - Write a test that deletes an existing set of credentials and verifies that the credentials are no longer displayed.

 ## Final Tips and Tricks
 ### Password Security
 Make sure not to save the plain text credentials of the application's users in the database.
 That's a recipe for data breach disaster!
 Use a hashing function to store a scrambled version instead.
 Your tech lead gave you a class called `HashService` that can hash passwords for you.
-When the user signs up, you only store a hashed version of their password in the database, and on login, you hash the password attempt before comparing it with the hashed password in the database.
+When the user signs up, you only store a hashed version of their decryptedPassword in the database, and on login, you hash the decryptedPassword attempt before comparing it with the hashed decryptedPassword in the database.
 Your tech lead knows that can be a little confusing, so they provided this code sample to help illustrate the idea:

 ```
 byte[] salt = new byte[16];